Gender trouble

 (1974, 47 min, Couleur)

-Linen Closet“In 1972, an exposure was created about which one spoke much: “Womanhouse”.
-Under the direction of Miriam Shapiro and Judy Chicago which became major figures of feminist art in the Seventies and Eighties (…), twenty-four women (whose Faith Wilding) arranged a house in Los Angeles.
-Space domestic becoming space of exposure, the distinction between public and private disappeared and conventions governing the representation flew in glares; the bathroom and the doll’s house became spaces of exposure “appropriate” to feminist art.
-“Womanhouse” encensait what was regarded as commonplace: the beauty products, the tampons, the household linen, the shower caps and the underclothing became highly artistic materials.
-All the media were interested in it, by often carrying out reports with feeling; the exposure brought the proof that feminist art had a public many and impassioned” Peggy Phelan, Art and Feminism, ED.
+Linen Closet“In 1972, a much talked-about exhibition was created: Womanhouse.
+Under the direction of Miriam Shapiro and Judy Chicago, who became major figures in feminist art in the 70s and 80s (…), twenty-four women (including Faith Wilding) set up a house in Los Angeles.
+As domestic space became exhibition space, the distinction between public and private disappeared and the conventions governing representation were shattered; the bathroom and the doll’s house became exhibition spaces “appropriate” for feminist art.
+“Womanhouse” celebrated what had been considered trivial: beauty products, tampons, linens, shower caps and underwear became highly artistic materials.
+All the media took an interest, often producing sensational reports; the exhibition proved that feminist art had a large and passionate audience” Peggy Phelan, Art and Feminism, ed.
 Phaidon.

 Womanhouse de Johanna Demetrakas (1974)